malachi-iot/j1939/doc/AddressResolution.md

 * emits a `Cannot Claim Address`
 * emits a `Claim Address` after selecting a new SA

+#### 1.1.1.1.
+Implied Behaviors: Request for Address Claim

+J1939 [1.5] *implies* that [Request for Address Claim](#12-pgn-request-address-claim) SHOULD be used to select a new SA at this point for [Arbitrary Address Capable CAs](#322-arbitrary-address-capable-ca)

+As of yet J1939-81 [1.5] only indicates a vague notion of when one MAY elect to use aforementioned, with notable exception of Figures A5, A6 and A7 which explicitly indicate its usage after POST.

+This is in possible contradiction to 4.2.2 which somewhat inspecifically claims "CAs must issue it [Address Claimed] during initialization of a network".
+It is further contradicted by Figure D1 _never_ emitting a [Request for Address Claim](#12-pgn-request-address-claim).

+"These CAs should not send a Cannot Claim Address message or any other message until an Address Claim has been attempted."
+4.2.1

+We are left with confusion as to when one is truly expected to emit this request.

+It is this author's opinion that [1.5] the usage of `Request for Address Claim` was recently expanded and verbiage was not fully aligned.

 #### 1.1.2.
 Timing Scenarios

 A 250ms timeout is sometimes observed in which time other CAs may contend this claim with their own `Address Claim` message.